Kansas’ streak of 14 straight Big 12 titles ends with thud

 “Bottom line is we just haven’t got it done,” Self said.
 “We’ve shown that we can play at a pretty high level, we just haven’t done it consistently enough.”

-AP Sports Writer Cliff Brunt in Norman, Oklahoma, contributed to this report.
+AP Sports Writers Cliff Brunt in Norman, Oklahoma, and Steve Reed in Charlotte, North Carolina, and AP freelance writer Amy Jinkner-Lloyd in Atlanta contributed to this report.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25